BEEFY-JOE/AbletonLiveOnLinux/README.md

         * Replace `myBottles/abletonLive12` with the path to the prefix we created earlier **EXAMPLE** `myWinePrefixes/abletonLive12`
         * Save the script and exit your text editor
     * Back in Lutris, Right Click on the Ableton Live tile, click `configure`
-    * Enable the Advanced toggle at the top right of the window
+    * Go to the `Game Options` tab and enable the Advanced toggle at the top right of the window
-    * Go to the `Game Options` tab
         * For `Executable` find and select the Ableton Live exe, it should be in the ProgramData folder in your wineprefix we made earlier, **EXAMPLE:** `/home/$USER/myWinePrefixes/abletonLive12/drive_c/ProgramData/Ableton/Live 12 Suite/Program/Ableton Live 12 Suite.exe`
         * For `Wine prefix` ensure that this is the prefix we created earlier **EXAMPLE** `/home/$USER/myWinePrefixes/abletonLive12`
     * Go to the `Runner options` tab